 Do you have any key figures to share?

 Roger: ‘’The problem is that it’s very difficult because everybody goes, well, how much have you saved?
 Where have we been saved?
 Well, the things we’ve saved is an awful lot of paper moving around the world.’’

 Adrian: ‘’You saved the most expensive postman in the world.
 Our commercial director for the Middle East would have to physically bring back the Middle East expenses in an envelope because that was cheaper than posting it.’’

-Roger: ‘’And all the color printing, everybody was doing weekly time sheets.
-That would be issue a sheet of A4.
+Roger: ‘’And all the color printing, everybody was doing weekly timesheets.
 It’s not a lot, but it all adds up.
 The biggest saving, I think, is time.
 I’m sure when Adrian came up this morning, he would have jumped on the train and scanned his receipt, so he’s done it mostly while sitting on the train rather than in the olden days, getting back into the office and spending 15 minutes entering his expenses.’’